Nambi Narayanan: Career

 After studying mechanical engineering in Madurai, Narayanan started his career in 1966 at ISRO as a technical assistant at the Thumba Equatorial Rocket Launching Station.
-He was sent to Princeton University on deputation at Indian Government expense in 1969.
-He completed his master's program there in chemical rocket propulsion under professor Luigi Crocco.
+He was sent to Princeton University on deputation at Government of India's expense in 1969.
+He completed his master's program there in chemical rocket propulsion under Professor Luigi Crocco.
 He returned to India with expertise in liquid propulsion at a time when Indian rocketry was still solely dependent on solid propellants.
 He has claimed that he had to educate Sarabhai on liquid propulsion technology in his book.
+From 1974 to 1980, a team of 100 Indian scientists(in different batches), led by Nambi Narayanan, were in Vernon, France ,to jointly develop the 60-ton-thrust Viking-3 Engine, under an agreement with the France's Société Européenne de Propulsion(SEP).
+The development of this engine was an exponential level-up for India, where the space program was then in the very nascent stage.